awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/90-enable-warm-pool.md

 +++
-title = "How Warm Pools work?" weight = 190
+title = "How Warm Pools work?" weight = 90
 +++

-#### Describe Warm Pool Configuration
+#### Describe warm pool Configuration
-You can now see that one instance was launched into our warm pool.
+You can now see that one instance was launched into your warm pool.
 This is because your warm's maximum prepared capacity is equal to the Auto Scaling group max size.
 Since you have one instance already in service, only one additional instance was launched into the warm pool to equal the maximum prepared capacity of 2.

 ```bash
 aws autoscaling describe-warm-pool --auto-scaling-group-name "ec2-workshop-asg"